whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 -----------------

 -   For comparatively small file systems, the typical management target capacity might be 100 MB.
 See the *Lustre\* 2.X File System Operations Manual, Chapter 5, Setting up a Lustre File System* for more information.
-- Intel® Manager for Lustre\* software does *not* support an MGT larger than 10 Gbytes.
+- Manager for Lustre\* software does *not* support an MGT larger than 10 Gbytes.
 - RAID 1 is recommended.
 Software RAID (MDRAID) disk discovery is not supported.
 - As described above, the MGS and MDS servers are connected to the management storage in a primary/failover configuration.
 - All required multipath configuration between each storage server controller and its physical storage devices must be complete.